Family historians, hooked on stories

 4. Language matters.

-I ask that all of our members be respectful in the language and tone they use with others.
-Candor is important, but so is kindness.
-Also, what language, dialect, and even slang we use matter as they can help us communicate ideas and feelings.
+I ask that all of our members be respectful in their language and tone.
+Candor and authenticity are essential, but so is kindness.
+Language, dialect, and slang matter, as they can help us communicate ideas and feelings.

-Please note that I’ve made a policy of deferring to my members’ preferred variations of English in Members’ Corner posts and even in events.
+Please note that I’ve made a policy of deferring to my members’ and guests’ preferred variations of English in Members’ Corner posts and events.
 You’ll notice Australian, British, or Canadian spellings of our shared English language used throughout the site.
-That’s intentional—though the complexity does risk errors.
-It’d be both an honor, and an honour, to fix those 😉.
+That’s intentional, though the complexity does risk errors.
+It’d be an honor to fix those 😉.

 Once you join